 Cancer - High Prevalence in California Sea Lions

-Using three decades of data collection and analysis, the Center’s research has revealed a high prevalence of cancer in California sea lions.
+Using three decades of data collection and analysis, the Center’s research revealed an extremely high prevalence of cancer in California sea lions.

 While there is more to be learned about the complex factors that play into the development of this disease, what we learn from these animals contributes to research that could eventually lead to cures for humans.

 Researchers at the Center discovered that these sea lions are infected with a herpesvirus similar to one that causes Kaposi's sarcoma in humans.
 In order to study this cancer, our researchers collect samples from each patient, fostering greater understanding of what might be causing the alarming cancer occurrence—including environmental and genetic factors.

 Cancer development is a multi-step process during which damage to the genetic material of cells (DNA) arises from the interaction between a number of factors.
 These may include environmental factors such as chemical contaminants, infection by tumor-promoting viruses and the animals' own genetic predisposition to develop the disease.